What is a bond? This guide explains how bonds work, their types, and why they're a key part of investment portfolios. Learn with Vanguard.

 U.S. Treasuries

-You'll have to pay federal income tax on interest from these bonds, but the interest is generally exempt from state tax.
+You'll have to pay federal income tax on interest from these bonds, but the interest is generally exempt from state and local taxes.
 Because they're so safe, yields are generally the lowest available, and payments may not keep pace with inflation.
-Treasuries are extremely liquid.
+Treasuries are also extremely liquid.

 • Treasury notes have maturities between 2 years and 10 years.